-The Universitas Barometer is designed to provide a annual outlook on economic indicators linked to post-secondary education, including main barriers to and motivating factors for the pursuit of post-secondary education, estimated costs according to young people and their parents, financial planning and support, and back-to-school expenses.
-For more information about the Barometer and to view our special animation, graphs, and much more, visit universitas.ca/barometer.
+The Universitas Barometer is designed to provide an annual outlook on economic indicators linked to post-secondary education, including the main barriers to and motivating factors for the pursuit of post-secondary education, estimated costs according to young people and their parents, financial planning and support, and back to school expenses.
+For more information about the Barometer, visit universitas.ca/barometer.

 Massy Forget Langlois Public Relations Inc.